Therapy for Individuals Living with Neurological Illness

 I’m Dr. Nicole Sucre, a palliative care psychologist specializing in neurological illness.

-I bring familiarity with the medical context of neurological conditions, along with advanced training in therapies that support resilience, healing, and adaptation through loss, trauma, and change.
+In this work, I bring both familiarity with the medical context of neurological conditions and advanced training in therapies that support resilience, healing, and adaptation through loss, trauma, and change.

 Taking the Next Step